Kurdish, Arab fighters drop Daesh fight to defend Syria’s Afrin

 Ankara, however, denies the claim and says it takes the “utmost care” to avoid civilian casualties.

-The offensive has prompted a call-to-arms for the YPG and SDF, and one senior SDF official says "hundreds of fighters from Afrin and who have relatives there have returned to defend" their people.
+The offensive has prompted a call-to-arms for the YPG and SDF, and one senior SDF official said that “hundreds of fighters from Afrin and who have relatives there have returned to defend” their people.

-As a result, the US-led coalition declared an "operational pause" to its anti-Daesh fight in east Syria on Monday.
+As a result, the US-led coalition declared an “operational pause” to its anti-Daesh fight in eastern Syria on Monday.

-In addition to reinforcements from Daesh battlefronts, other fighters have streamed into Afrin from Qamishli, Hasakeh in the northeast and Kobani further west, says Rezan Hedo, an adviser to the YPG in Afrin.
+In addition to reinforcements from Daesh battlefronts, other fighters have streamed into Afrin from Qamishli, Hasakeh in the northeast and Kobane further west, says Rezan Hedo, an adviser to the YPG in Afrin.

 Others even travelled from the Kurdish neighbourhood of Sheikh Maqsud in the northern city of Aleppo, Hedo tells AFP.